 We have fast food restaurants where you can go at anytime to feed your hunger.

-We live in a fast paced, instant gratification world.
+In addition, we live in a fast paced, instant gratification world.

 Do everything in your power to seek out the knowledge to do the latter.